ropensci/excluder/README.md

 This package provides three primary verbs:

--   `check` functions search for the exclusion criteria and outputs a message with the number of rows meeting the criteria and a data frame of the rows meeting the criteria.
+-   `check` functions search for the exclusion criteria and output a message with the number of rows meeting the criteria and a data frame of the rows meeting the criteria.
 This is useful for viewing the potential exclusions.
--   `mark` functions add a new column to the data frame that labels the rows meeting the exclusion criteria.
-This is useful to label the potential exclusions for future processing.
 -   `exclude` functions remove rows meeting the exclusion criteria.
-This is often the last step to complete after checking and/or marking the rows to ensure the exclusions are correct.
+This is safest to do after checking the rows to ensure the exclusions are correct.
+-   `mark` functions add a new column to the original data frame that labels the rows meeting the exclusion criteria.
+This is useful to label the potential exclusions for future processing without changing the original data frame.

 ## Exclusion types